 The build up to the roar is always an exciting time with all the plotting and scheming involved, and figuring out where and when to focus your time

 Its an exciting time to hunt, and for good reason.
-As the days get shorter eventually those big stags that have been hard to find all year will let their guard down with the onset of the roar, and suddenly they become a hell of a lot easier to find.
+As the days get shorter eventually those big stags that have been hard to find most of the year will let their guard down with the onset of the roar, and suddenly they become a hell of a lot easier to find.
 If you're looking for that new addition to the pool room it's also the only time the stags will have those big impressive necks which make the mount a bunch more appealing.
 Like Ewan Blacks fine example below.

 There’s a bunch of variables with hunting in the roar, and by no means is there right or wrong way to go about it but here’s a few points to get you thinking and planning, hopefully they will help new hunters to have some success.

 Different area’s hold stags with varying antler potential.
 This can be for a number of reasons such as genetics, feed, WARO, farm escapees, hunting pressure etc so if you’re after a big rack of antlers it pays to do your homework with regards to where you should focus your hunting efforts.

 Maybe your goal is to knock over your first stag.
 If this is the case, try to find information on where there are good animal numbers.
 Talk to experienced hunters and get out and do the leg work.